 Q: What allergens do your flatbreads contain?Thanks for checking!
-Only major allergen is wheat.
-We're proud to say that our facility does not process any tree nuts, peanuts, shellfish, milk, eggs, fish, or soy.
+All our breads contain wheat and our Cauliflower & Coconut is baked with coconut (considered a tree nut).
+We're proud to say that our facility does not process any peanuts, shellfish, milk, eggs, fish, soy, or sesame.
 All allergen info can be found on the back of each product’s package.

 Q: What’s the best way to store your bread?We suggest freezing our flatbreads to extend their shelf life without affecting the taste or texture.
 Because we use no artificial preservatives or additives, it’s best to use or freeze by the date on the package.
 We find that our flatbread tastes best if you use it within 6 months of freezing and within 5 days once you’ve thawed it out.

 Q: What type of flour does Atoria’s Family Bakery use?All our retail items use Non-GMO Project Verified and untreated flour, which means it’s unbleached, unenriched, unbromated.

 Q: I thought lavash was a cracker?Lavash flatbread makes an excellent cracker when it’s baked.
 Here’s one of our favorite cracker recipes.

 Q: What is the best way to make a wrap?Glad you asked!
 We recommend placing all the fillings on the half closest to you, placing a "sealer" spread (hummus, cream cheese, mayo, etc.) on the last half farthest from you, and then rolling it up tightly.
 Check out our Wrap Like a Pro overview for more tips here.
 Plus we’ve got a ton of great recipes here.
 Have fun exploring!